ukb-dt/music/index.md

 Would you like me to render this as a **musical staff diagram** (annotated) so you can literally *see* how θ′ → θ → Σ → h(t) → ΔS stack into one another?

 # 02
-Here’s how we can open up the aperture into *infinite interpretations* of Nietzsche’s **“The Birth of Tragedy out of the Spirit of Music”** — without collapsing them into one dogmatic reading.
-I’ll sketch them as recursive “lenses,” each one yielding a different tragic *fragrance*.

----

 ## 1. **Musical-ontic lens (θ′ entropy → θ grounding)**

 * Music is the primordial flux (Dionysian noise, harmonic series, θ′).